oidahdsah0/Rimworld_AI_Framework/README.md

 To create a clear and extensible ecosystem, the RimAI project is organized into three distinct layers:

 ### 1. **🔧 Framework Layer** (This Repository) ✅
-- **🎯 Purpose**: Pure technical backend and communication layer
+- **🎯 Purpose**: A provider-agnostic technical backend for all AI communication.
 - **📋 Responsibilities**:
-  - All Large Language Model (LLM) network communication ✅
+  - 🔌 **v4.0 NEW**: **Data-Driven Provider System**: Connect to any LLM/Embedding API (OpenAI, Ollama, Groq, etc.) via external JSON templates.
+No code changes needed.
-  - API key management, request building, response parsing, and error handling ✅
+  - 🌐 Unified network communication, request building, response parsing, and error handling. ✅
-  - ⚡ Asynchronous processing and concurrency control for API requests ✅
+  - ⚡ Asynchronous processing with robust concurrency control. ✅
-  - 🔄 **v3.0 NEW**: Unified API with preset options and intelligent caching ✅
+  - ✨ **v4.0 NEW**: **First-Class Embedding Support**: Fully integrated, high-performance API for text embeddings. ✅
-  - 📊 **v3.0 NEW**: Batch processing and streaming responses ✅
+  - 📊 **v4.0 NEW**: **Advanced Batching**: Native batching for embeddings and concurrent requests for chat to maximize throughput. ✅
+  - 🔄 Streaming responses for real-time interaction. ✅
-  - 🏗️ **v3.0 NEW**: Lifecycle management and health monitoring ✅
+  - 🧠 Intelligent, configurable caching for performance and cost-saving. ✅
-  - 🔍 Embedding system for semantic search and context understanding 🚧
   - 📚 RAG (Retrieval-Augmented Generation) knowledge base integration 🚧
-  - 🌳 JSON tree hierarchical structure RAG library support 🚧
 - **🎮 Goal**: Absolutely neutral, stable, and efficient.
 Contains no gameplay logic. ✅

 ### 2. **⚔️ Core Gameplay Modules** (Future Repositories) 🚧